ds4se/admin/invite.md

 "Perspectives on Data Science for Software Engineering" editted by myself and XXXTom Zimmermann, XXXLaurie Williams, and XXXTim Menzies.

+This should not be an arduous task- we seek short chapters (around 4 pages, or less) that are very easy to read by a broad audience.

-This is a community project and so  proceeds from the book will be donated to charity ([Save the Children fund](https://www.savethechildren.net/)).
+This will a community project and so  proceeds from the book will be donated to charity ([Save the Children fund](https://www.savethechildren.net/)).

 As to the contents of the book, many recent texts offer extensive technical details on analyzing software project data.
 That said,  after last year's